Why should you not try to diagnose your own injuries after a car accident?

 One of the other reasons why self-diagnosed injuries can be serious or even fatal is because of delayed injuries.
 They think that only injuries that you can feel right after an accident are serious and that if you feel something is wrong a couple of days afterward, it isn’t something serious.

 However, some injuries are visible days after the accident.
 This includes internal bleeding and head injuries.
 Delayed injuries should always be treated as serious and you need to make sure that you are going to see an accident doctor right away.
 The longer you are waiting, the more serious the injury might become.
-And, don’t even think to diagnose these injuries yourself.
+And don’t even think about diagnosing these injuries yourself.
 Any delayed injuries require immediate medical care.

 When should you see an accident doctor

-The question that many people are making is when you should really see an accident doctor and when is it okay not to go to one.
-When you were in any form of a car accident, it is safer to see an accident doctor make sure that you and your passengers aren’t injured.
-You should see the doctor as soon as possible so that they can diagnose any delayed injuries and serious internal injuries as soon as possible.
+The question that many people are asking is when you should really see an accident doctor and when is it okay not to go to one.
+When you are in any form of a car accident, it is safer to see an accident doctor make sure that you and your passengers aren’t injured.
+You should see the doctor as soon as possible so that they can diagnose any injuries and serious internal injuries as soon as possible.

 The only time that you don’t need to see your accident doctor, is if the emergency services took you to the ER.
 After the ER visit you need to schedule an appt with a doctor who treats car accident injuries.